EvictionLab/eviction-lab-website/content/eviction-tracking/new-orleans-la.md

 Eviction filings in Orleans Parish, LA (city of New Orleans) fell sharply in late-March 2020 and have remained below historical averages.
 The state of Louisiana instituted an eviction moratorium in March 2020, but those statewide protections expired in mid-June 2020.
 In August and September 2021, Hurricane Ida caused local courts to close and led Governor Edwards to halt court proceedings until September 24.

-More detail on eviction protections in Louisiana can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/la/).

 {{</ report_intro >}}